thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 There is a consensus among researchers that the major factor affecting the variability of SDR attenuation is the interactions of solar radiation with atmospheric aerosols and clouds.
-Those interactions, among other factors, have been analysed with models (Li et al. 2016;
+Those interactions, among other factors, have been analyzed with models (Li et al. 2016;
 Samset et al. 2018), showing the existence of feedback mechanisms between the two.
 Similar findings have been shown from the analysis of observations at other locations (Schwarz et al. 2020; Ohvril et al.